If you love pesto, you’re going to love Parsley Pesto. Parsley pesto is a spin on traditional pesto and similar to kale pesto recipe.

 - STEAK – serve your favorite steak with a small side of pesto … and a baked potato -> delish!

-You can also add pesto to a creamy white pasta sauce like our Alfredo sauce.
+You can add pesto to a creamy white pasta sauce like our Alfredo sauce.

 Parsley Pesto